swirty/serverPack/README.md

 This modpack will install with minimum graphics set.
 If you're computer runs these pretty well, feel free to up the graphics through the video settings

+Keybinds will be pre-customized, feel free to use your own or use what we set!

 How to Install:
  - Download this directory
  - Install the Latest Version of Forge